enourb/enourb.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.newyorkfed.org/'>Federal Reserve Bank of New York</a>.
+subtitle: <a href='https://www.newyorkfed.org/'>Federal Reserve Bank of New York</a> Research Analyst

 profile:
   align: right